lourw/career-advising/main.md

 [**CodeWars**](https://www.codewars.com/dashboard): similar to Leetcode, more gamified

 [**Kaggle**](https://www.kaggle.com): more oriented for machine learning and data science

+### Topics you are expected to know
+* how to use version control software (Git, Github, BitBucket)
+* how to use command line/terminal
+* object oriented principles/programming
+* understanding of algorithms (sorting, searching, traversals)
+* understanding of data structures ( arrays, trees, graphs, heaps)

+### Topics you really should know (depending on your role)
+* using cloud platforms like AWS and Azure
+* using UNIX/linux systems
+* SQL
+* bash/powershell scripting
+* agile methodology
+* technical writing
+* design patterns

 ## Common Timelines for Hiring
 This is a generalization of industry trends, please research your target companies to double check their hiring trends.